 - Spray Adhesive: Aleene’s Tacky Spray is a good one and can be found at most craft stores.

-- Craft Glue: Aleene’s Clear Gel Tacky Glue is what we use; this can also be found at most craft stores.
+- Craft Glue: We prefer Aleene’s Clear Gel Tacky Glue; this can also be found at most craft stores.

 - Succulent Cuttings: Purchase 2- to 6-inch succulents and sedums, or take cuttings from existing plants.
 If you want your succulent pumpkin to live indoors, it’s safe to use non-hardy succulents, but if you plan to keep it on your porch, you will want to use the hardy ones.
 Repurpose annual types that won’t live outdoors through the winter anyway (much better than waiting for them to turn to mush with the first freeze).
 We suggest starting with a variety of 5 to 7 succulent shapes, sizes, and colors so the arrangement has lots of variation; this is where your creativity comes in.

-- Seasonal Accents: Anything goes, as long as it will keep on top of a pumpkin for months.
+- Seasonal Accents: Use items that are dried or somewhat preserved so they will keep on top of a pumpkin for a couple of months (think seed pods and dried flowers).
+Try to color-coordinate with your succulent choices for a harmonious arrangement.
 Some of our top picks for this time of year are poppy pods, Billy balls, hops flowers, and rose hip sprays.

 Step 2: Select Your Pumpkins